-- (1) On Call - (a) For the purposes of this Agreement a practitioner is on call when the practitioner is rostered by the Employer to remain readily contactable and available to return to work outside of the practitioner's normal hours of duty. - (b) (i) Practitioners shall be rostered on call in accordance with clinical need by the Director of Medical Services or appointed Senior Medical Practitioner in consultation with the Head of the Department or if there is no Head of Department, the Chairman of the Medical Advisory Committee. - (ii) No practitioner shall be required to be on call more frequently than one day in three.
-However, with the written agreement of the Association, or in an emergency, an on call roster of more than one in three may be agreed. - (c) (i) A doctor in training rostered on call shall be paid an hourly allowance as follows -
+- (1) On Call - (a) For the purposes of this Agreement a practitioner is on call when the practitioner is rostered by the Employer to remain readily contactable and available to return to work outside of the practitioner's normal hours of duty. - (b) (i) Practitioners shall be rostered on call in accordance with clinical need by the Head of Department or if there is no Head of Department by the Director of Medical Services or the Chairman of the Medical Advisory Committee. - (ii) No practitioner shall be required to be on call more frequently than one day in three.
+However, with the written agreement of the Association, or in an emergency, an on call roster of more than one in three may be agreed. - (c) (i) A doctor in training rostered on call shall be paid an hourly allowance of 18.75% of the ordinary base hourly rate for Registrar, Year 4.